Cascade ski areas rush toward weekend openings as storms dump powder

 The Summit received 4 inches of new snow overnight with a base of 15 inches.
 More than 80 inches is on top of Alpental.

-The snow continues to pile up at other areas like Crystal Mountain Resort, which has 98 inches. .
+The snow continues to pile up on other areas like Crystal Mountain Resort, which has 98 inches so far.

 49 Degrees North is open 9 a.m. to 3:30 p.m.
 Fridays to Tuesdays, and Ski Bluewood could open soon.

-Some other Pacific Northwest areas are also opening.
+Some other Pacific Northwest areas are also opening their doors for winter operations.

 The Whitefish Mountain Resort in Montana will open Saturday.
 Through Tuesday, it had 42 inches on the summit.
 Other resorts now open are Mount Bachelor, Mount Hood Meadows and Timberline in Oregon; and Schweitzer Mountain, Silver Mountain and Sun Valley in Idaho.